openthread/ot-docs/site/en/guides/pyspinel/sniffer.md

 use the `-b` flag to specify the baud rate (if it was changed from the default) and omit the `--no-reset` flag.

-If you configure Wireshark to display RSSI, you must also include the `--rssi` flag when you run the sniffer tool.
+If you [Configure Wireshark](configure-wireshark.md) to display RSSI, you must also include the `--rssi` flag when you run the sniffer tool.
 For example, to sniff on Channel 15 using a device mounted at `/dev/ttyACM0` with RSSI included in the Wireshark output: